dnlnln/sql-server-samples/samples/features/json/todo-app/nodejs-express4-rest-api/README.md

 ## Run this sample

-1. Navigate to the folder where you have downloaded sample and run **npm install** in command window.
+1. Navigate to the folder where you have downloaded sample and run **npm install** in command window, or run setup.bat if you are on Windows operating system.
 This command will install necessary npm packages defined in project.json.

-2. From SQL Server Management Studio or Sql Server Data Tools connect to your SQL Server 2016 or Azure SQL database and execute setup.sql script that will create and populate Todo table in the database.
+2. From SQL Server Management Studio or SQL Server Data Tools connect to your SQL Server 2016 or Azure SQL database and execute setup.sql script that will create and populate Todo table in the database.

 3. From Visual Studio, open the **TodoApp.xproj** file from the root directory,

-4. Locate db.js file in the project, change database connection info in createConnection() method to reference your database, and build solution using Ctrl+Shift+B, right-click on project + Build, or Build/Build Solution from menu.
+4. Locate db.js file in the project, change database connection info in createConnection() method to reference your database. the following tokens should be replaced:

-5. Run sample app using F5 or Ctrl+F5,
 4.1.
+SERVERNAME - name of the database server.
+4.2.
+DATABASE - Name of database where Todo table is stored.
+4.3.
+USERNAME - SQL Server login that can access table data and execute stored procedures.
+4.4.
+PASSWORD - Password associated to SQL Server login.

+5. Build project using Ctrl+Shift+B, right-click on project + Build, or Build/Build Solution from menu.

-Open /api/Todo Url to get all Todo items as a JSON array, 4.2.
-Open /api/Todo/1 Url to get details about a single Todo item with id 1, 4.3.
-Send POST, PUT, PATCH, or DELETE Http requests to update content of Todo table.
+6. Run sample app using F5 or Ctrl+F5. /todo Url will be opened with a list of all Todo items as a JSON array, 6.1.
+Open /api/Todo/1 Url to get details about a single Todo item with id 1, 6.2.
+Send POST, PUT, or DELETE Http requests to update content of Todo table.

 <a name=sample-details></a>